-- In an extreme event, infrastructure failure may hamper response. - Many Otago people and organisations are not well prepared for adverse events, placing pressure on resources during a response. - The public's expectation of receiving swift, accurate information in an emergency is always a challenge for response agencies.
+- In an extreme event, infrastructure (i.e. roads, buildings, power, water, communications) failure may hamper response. - Many Otago people and organisations are not well prepared for adverse events, placing pressure on resources during a response. - The public's expectation of receiving swift, accurate information in an emergency is always a challenge for response agencies.

-OPPORTUNITIES AND STRATEGIES
+OPPORTUNITIES AND STRATEGIES AND PLANS